• Skip to primary navigation

 • Wrapped in mochi: This vanilla ice cream is also perfect for making mochi ice cream!

-• On top of waffles, pancakes, or brownies.
+• On top of waffles, pancakes, vegan brownies, or vegan crêpes.

 Scooping vanilla ice cream with a scoop.